THE RADIO ARCHIVES ingemar@radioarkivet.se - 0736 13 14 89

 However, it would take much longer than the estimated 48 hours because of the weather at the time.
 It was stiff breeze, 10 - 12 m/sec and very rough seas.
 Bon Jour had in this harsh weather, with her round-bottomed design combined with her high mast, a seaworthiness that got her into a terrible swinging from stem to stern.
 It was noticed that the stay lines on the mast were working loose.
 They dropped anchor to repair and adjust the rigging.
 Most of the men on board were unfamiliar with sea conditions and must have been at worst discomfort.
 In the case of a disaster there had been no ability to make distress calls; there were no radio telephone on board yet.
 If Bon Jour was wrecked their only chance was the lifeboat, which was equipped only with oars, no engine.

 When Bon Jour, after an arduous voyage, on Friday at 11 am, at last arrived the Stockholm archipelago, the captain choose to drop anchor at a safer spot than the estimated near island Ornö.
 Instead it was at Almagrundet, where a lightship was nearby with constant monitoring.
 If an emergency should arise, it was thought that the lightship would call for assistance through their radio telephone to the nearest pilot station.
-From the archives, it has been verified that the guard on Almagrundet noted Bon Jours arrival south of the lightship.
+From the archives, it has been verified that the guard on Almagrundet noted Bon Jours arrival south of the lightship:

 At last the moment had come when the radio technicians on board could start practical tests with the transmitter at full power.
 Previously, their only options consisted of testing through a so-called dummy load, not the real antenna mast, as that would have been a violation of the radio laws.
 But now, with Bon Jour on international waters, the moment finally arrived!